Siege of the International Legations: Besieged

 The British, American, French, Italian, German, Japanese, and Russian military guards each took responsibility for the defense of their respective legations.
 The Austrians and Italians abandoned their isolated legations.
 The Austrians joined the French and the Italians collaborated with the Japanese.
 The Japanese and Italian force established defense lines in the Fu – a large mansion and park where most of the estimated 2,812 Chinese Christians taking refuge were housed.
 The American and German Marines held positions on the Tartar Wall behind their legations.
 The 409 foreign soldiers had the job of defending a line that snaked through 2176 yd of urban terrain.
 The great majority of foreign civilians took refuge in the British Embassy, the largest and most defensible of the International Legations despite the burning of Peking University in an effort to damage the British Legation, which was only a few feet away.
 A census of civilians counted 473 foreign civilians in the Legation Quarter: 245 men, 149 women, and 79 children.
 About 150 of the men volunteered to participate, to a greater or lesser extent, in the defense.
-The civilians included at least 19 nationalities of which British and Americans were the most numerous.
+The civilians included at least 19 nationalities, of which British and Americans were the most numerous.
 Large numbers of Chinese Christians were conscripted for labor, especially for building barricades.

 The British Minister Claude MacDonald was selected as the commander of the defense and Herbert G. Squiers, an American diplomat, became his chief of staff.
 The guards of the different countries, however, operated semi-independently and MacDonald could only suggest, not order, coordinated action.
-The guards were not well armed.
-Only the American Marines had sufficient ammunition.
+The guards were not well armed, and only the American Marines had sufficient ammunition.
 The defenders had three machine guns.
 The Italians had a small cannon.
 An old cannon barrel was found in the Legation Quarter and from it a serviceable artillery piece was constructed that the Americans called "Betsy" and others called "the International".